Function 02 / 07 · Build

 The workflow map

-Top 20 customer journeys mapped end-to-end.
+Top 20 customer journeys mapped end-to-end across humans and AI, including the handoff seam.
 Decision points named, owners assigned, drift detected.
 The operation made legible.

 • Decision points named & owned